gerrit3699/gerrit3699.github.io/_pages/en/blog.md

       <div class="body-copy">
         <p>
-          If fog is structural, then the answer cannot be better moderation.
+          If fog is structural, moderation is not the answer.
-          It has to be a different architecture.
+          Architecture is.
         </p>

         <p>